Anterior Tibialis Tendinitis

 Anterior Tibialis Tendonitis

-Your MD or Physical Therapist will perform an assessment.
+During the physical exam, the healthcare provider will check the affected area for signs of inflammation, tenderness, or swelling.
+They may also test the range of motion and strength of your foot and ankle.
 It will cover your ankle strength, range of motion and applying resistance to your foot while you attempt to lift your foot toward your head (this motion is referred to as dorsiflexion).
-Sometimes, an MRI will be performed to rule out a tear or torn tendon.

 How do you fix Anterior Tibialis Tendinitis?